Samsung/tizen-docs/docs/guides/web/w3c/ui/selector-w.md

 ## Selecting a Single Node

-To enhance the user experience of your application, you must learn to use selectors to handle page elements, and to select a single node:
+To use selectors for handling page elements and selecting a single node:

 1. To select the first matching element found in the child nodes, use the `querySelector()` method with CSS selectors.
 You get the same result as when using the `getElementById()`, `getElementsByTagName()`, and `getElementsByClassName()` methods.